cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/write-strategy.md

 On each received ticker ([onTickersUpdates()](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/GenericCassandreStrategy.html#onTickersUpdates(java.util.Map)))
 , we will compare the new ticker timestamp with the timestamp of the latest ticker added to `CircularFifoQueue`.
-If the difference is more than one minute, we add the new one to `CircularFifoQueue`.
+If the difference is superior or equals to one minute, we add it to `CircularFifoQueue`.

 This is the corresponding code:
 ```java